Soccer-Chelsea beat Swansea, keep up pressure on leaders Liverpool

 That left Chelsea two points behind Liverpool after 34 games each with Jose Mourinho's team due to travel to Anfield for a potential title decider in two weeks time.

-Earlier, the Merseysiders improved their prospects of a first English title for 24 years with a thrilling 3-2 win over third-placed Manchester City who are now seven points behind the leaders but have two games in hand.
+Earlier, the Merseysiders improved their prospects of a first English title for 24 years with a thrilling 3-2 win over third-placed Manchester City.

 Chelsea were well on top after Swansea's Spanish defender Chico Flores was sent off in the first quarter of an hour for two yellow cards.